grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** ...Huh?

 **Benjamin:** Oh, I was just pulling your leg.
-What I really wanted to say is let's turn this assertion into something useful.
+What I really wanted to say is: let's turn this assertion into something useful.

 **Johnny:** Phew, don't scare me like that.
 Yes, this assertion needs to be rewritten.
 And it so happens that when we look at the following line: